State Program, Judge Turn Around Inmate’s Life

 When one woman appeared before him recently, Wynne told her “what I hear from the (residential) treatment program is that you are physically showing up, but you’re just not there mentally, you are not really fully engaged,” he said.

-“So I’m going to ask that you give that your attention, and engage mentally while you’re there in treatment, and do more than just physically show up.”
+“So I’m going to ask that you give your attention, and engage mentally while you’re there in treatment, and do more than just physically show up.”

 The woman gave a meek “okay” and slid back to her seat.